tripledio/tripledio.github.io/_events/01-ddd-introduction.md

 slug: DDD introduction
 subTitle: By Guido Dechamps
 youtubeUrl: "https://www.youtube.com/embed/yPvef9R3k-M"
-teaser: "Domain Driven Design is a vast topic.
-We offer introductional sessions with different flavors depending on the intended audience"
+teaser: "Domain Driven Design is a vast topic and can sometimes be overwhelming.
+We offer introductory sessions with different flavors depending on the intended audience to gain a good understanding of the core concepts and their importance"

 ---

 # Domain driven design introduction.

 Domain Driven Design is a vast topic, containing many different techniques.
-We offer some short introductionary sessions that explain the core conceptys of DDD and why they are important.
-We offer the sessions in different flavors.
+Next to deep workshops, we offer introductionary sessions that explain the core conceptys of DDD and why they are important.
+These sessions come in different flavors.
 Each session is a four hour gentle introduction.
-These introductionary sessions contain no coding.
-Although some exercises will be done.
-All of these introductions thoroughly explain the core concepts of DDD
+These introductory sessions contain no coding, although some exercises will be done, but are aimed at gaining a thorough understanding of the core concepts of DDD

 **DDD Core Concepts**
 + Domains and sub-domains (core/sup/gen)